The holiday season is here! But besides the quality family time, festive activities, and giving, this time of year presents a bit of a dilemma…

 Onions support bones!

-Studies show that onions can increase bone density in menopausal and older women, and may lower their risk of hip fractures!
+Studies show that onions can help increase bone density in menopausal and older women, and may lower their risk of hip fractures!
 It’s the sulfur in onions that researchers believe could be the reason.

 And the beans?
 Green beans are high in calcium.
 But perhaps the most important mineral they offer is silicon.
 Silicon is known as the “strength and beauty nutrient” because it builds collagen in connective tissue, skin and bone.
 Few foods have silicon, which is constantly depleted (through urine, hair loss, and nail clipping), so deficiency is common in older adults.